farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

 The underlying "load-flow-parameters" is also used whenever an explicit pure load-flow computation is needed.

 ## Multi-threading parameters {#multi-threading}
-These parameters (multi-threading) allow you to run a RAO making most out of your computation resources.
+These parameters (multi-threading) allow you to run a RAO making the most out of your computation resources.

 ### contingency-scenarios-in-parallel {#contingency-scenarios-in-parallel}
 - **Expected value**: integer